logo

 • Engines: Turbocharged Continental TSIO-360E or EB (200 hp)

-The Seneca II addressed many complaints from the Seneca I. The turbocharged engines improved high-altitude performance, while the counter-rotating props reduced yaw in engine-out scenarios.
-Handling, climb rate, and utility saw a big step up.
+The Seneca II addressed many of the complaints from the Seneca I. The turbocharged engines improved high-altitude performance, while the counter-rotating props reduced yaw in engine-out scenarios.
+Handling, climb rate, and utility all took a meaningful step forward.

 IFR missions, mountain flying, and serious cross-country use

-Sweet spot: Many consider this the best value in the Seneca line
+Many buyers still consider the Seneca II the best value in the line.

 • Introduced: 1981